Below are frequently asked questions about ePortfolios at San Francisco State.

 Academic technology consults with faculty in programs that are using ePortfolios across the discipline.
 If your class is in a program that has adopted ePortfolios, Academic technology will provide workshops and/or workshop materials for a gateway course in your program to help students get started.

 If your program is not using ePortfolios across the discipline, your students can still access the Portfolium ePortfolio and create entries to showcase signature assignments or projects.
-This getting started guide [coming soon] is designed to help faculty and lecturers in best practices in using ePortfolios in a single course.
+Please contact us at firstname.lastname@example.org if you'd like access to our Faculty ePortfolio Quickstart guide that provides links to help documents and best practice tips for supporting your students in reflective learning with ePortfolios.

 How can I implement ePortfolios in my department or program?

 If your department is interested in implementing ePortfolios in your program, we'd be happy to talk with you!
-Start by consulting our faculty information page and fill out our 'getting started with ePortfolios' form [coming soon] to schedule an appointment with our ePortfolio team.
+Start by consulting our faculty information page and email us at email@example.com schedule a consultation with our ePortfolio team.

 Can I schedule a workhshop for my class?

 If your program is using ePortfolios across the discipline, your program faculty should sign up for the onboarding workshops through our sign-up form which is sent out at the beginning of the Fall and Sping semesters.
-If you have not recieved the form, but know that your class is designated in your program for initial workshops, please email us at email@example.com.
+If your program or department has adopted ePortfolios with the support of Academic Technology and you have not recieved the form, please contact us at firstname.lastname@example.org.

 Where can my students get help with ePortfolios?